What Is Better Bladder?

 However, the company provides an abstract of a double-blind, placebo-controlled clinical study indicating that the supplement’s specific formulation of ingredients—together—led to significant improvements in participants’ nighttime and daytime urination frequency, reduced symptoms of urgency and stress incontinence, and significantly improved quality of life.

 And while you’ll be required to sign up for a trial and be enrolled in an autoship program if you order directly through the Better Bladder website, the company seems to make it easy to cancel and obtain a refund if you’re dissatisfied.
-The supplement also comes with mostly positive—if somewhat limited—online customer feedback.
+The supplement also comes with mostly positive—online customer feedback.

 Looking for more information while you’re waiting for your doctor’s appointment?
 Be sure to read Do You Need to Take Vitamins or Dietary Supplements?